Non-Aqueous Electrode Kit. Part No. 1006.

 Packaged inside press seal bag, pink foam, and mailer carton with S.D.S.

 PLEASE NOTE: NO LIQUID.
-Customer is to supply solvent.
+The customer is to supply solvent.

-I need to use anhydrous electrolyte, so an aqueous reference electrode is not suitable.
+I need an anhydrous electrolyte, so an aqueous reference electrode is unsuitable.
 What are the alternatives?